Does Hot Chocolate Help You Sleep?

 Aromatherapy

-Finally, you can also try aromatherapy – especially the scents of essential oils derived from lavender, chamomile, jasmine, and sandalwood.
+Finally, you can also try aromatherapy – especially the scents of essential oils derived from lavender, chamomile, jasmine (can also be used as a tea), and sandalwood.

 If you’re interested in this approach, consider getting a diffuser.
 The machine’s gentle white noise paired with the effective dispersion of essential oils into the air can help tremendously with falling asleep more quickly.